-A candidate who fails the oral examination must complete a new on-line application and pay a new application fee.
-Following notification of approval to retake the oral examination, the candidate must submit a new case list and pay the examination fee on or before the established deadlines.
+A candidate who fails the oral examination must complete a new on-line application and a new application fee.
+Following notification of approval to retake the oral examination, the candidate must submit a new case list, thesis (either the same or new) and pay the examination fee on or before the established deadlines.